bogdan-szabo-sociomantic/ocean-1/README.rst

   This method is deprecated in favour of ``getAddrsForInterface`` which allows to specify the IP family and it returns all addresses in the family for the interface.

+``ocean.util.log.Trace``
+  This module has been completely deprecated.
+If you just need to log stuff, use ``tango.util.log`` module.
+If you need to output to stdout in a thread safe manner, use ``tango.util.log.Trace``.
+If you need to pretty-print raw memory, use the new module ``ocean.text.convert.Memory``.

 New Features
 ^^^^^^^^^^^^